jyothiraditya-n/bfcli/README.md

 - Colour support for highlighting important information on the screen.

-- Loading valid Brainfuck files at the prompt, performing a file listing with `%` and executing them with `@`.
+- Loading valid Brainfuck files at the prompt, performing code buffer editing with `%` and executing them with `@`.
+(Again, thanks to intergration with `libClame`.)

 ## Building, Running and Installing the Program from Source